nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `update 2 ed/ et/`<br>
 Clears the existing deadlines for task 2

 ### 2.8.
-Finding all tasks and events containing any keyword in their name or on a specific date : `find`
+Finding all tasks containing any keyword in their name or on a specific date : `find`

 Finds tasks whose names contain any of the given keywords.<br>
 Format: `find KEYWORD [MORE_KEYWORDS] [DATE]`

 > * The search is case insensitive.
 > * The order of the keywords does not matter. e.g. progress report will match report progress
-> * Only the task or event name is searched.
+> * Only the task  name is searched.
 > * Substrings will be matched e.g. meet will match meeting
 > * Tasks matching at least one keyword will be returned (i.e. OR search). e.g. meeting will match team meeting
-> * Specifying the date will narrow the search space to tasks and events on the day
+> * Specifying the date will narrow the search space to tasks on the day

 Examples:

 * `find report`<br>
-Returns any task or event having the word report
+Returns any task having the word report
 * `find meet`<br>
-Returns any task or event having the word or substring meet.
+Returns any task having the word or substring meet.
 * `find meet 17-3-17`<br>
-Returns any task or event having the word or substring meet on 17-3-17
+Returns any task having the word or substring meet on 17-3-17

 ### 2.9.
-Check the tasks and events current day: `check`
+Summary of the tasks for current day: `summary`

-Finds tasks or events which are due on the current day.<br>
+Displays a summary of tasks which are due on the current day.<br>
-Format: `check`
+Format: `summary`

-> * Iterates through each item on the returned list
-> * Prompts the user for action

 Examples:

-* `check`<br>
+* `summary`<br>
-Returns a list of tasks and events on the current day and  prompts user to mark each task and event as done, update or delete
+Returns a list of tasks on the current day

 ### 2.10.
 Mark a task as done : `done`